 Last week, I had just started broadcasting live (Module 3: Avoiding Holiday Meltdowns—the irony!) when someone knocked on my front door.
 My three dogs, usually sleeping bums that time of day, woke up with an extra shot of adrenaline.

-I kept talking into the camera as my dogs barked, hoping my voice would soothe them, mindful of my responsibility to people enrolled in the course, and wishing I’d remembered to turn on the sonic egg* before I started.
+I kept talking into the camera as my dogs barked, hoping my voice would soothe them, mindful of my responsibility to people enrolled in the course, and wishing I’d remembered to turn on the sonic egg before I started.
 (When provoked, the egg emits a sound only the dogs can hear and is remarkably effective in getting even worked up dogs to zip it in the space of a few seconds.)

 It appeared we were headed back to quiet when another knock landed.

 Now it was on and crackin.’
 The dogs were fully alert, certain a threat lurked on the other side of the door.
 Even a sonic boom couldn’t have stopped them.
 After saying I’d be right back, I abruptly ended the broadcast.

 Back on within five minutes or so, I was still a little rattled when I restarted.
 Because we’re talking dogs here, this isn’t a perfect comparison.
 Still, I couldn’t help but notice the dogs were over it much more quickly than I was.
 Which leads me to proven way to a meltdown #2.

 Proven Way #2: The Flashback=Lingering Upset